anishanandani/Ani..-ETH-Assessment/README.md

 then create a new file and file extension is .sol and save it. then copy and paste the code into the file:

-// SPDX-License-Identifier: MIT pragma solidity 0.8.26; contract MyToken {
+// SPDX-License-Identifier: MIT pragma solidity 0.8.26; contract MyCustomToken {
 // public variables here
 string public tokenName = "Anish";
 string public tokenAbbrs = "Ani";